May 21, 2020

 Deliverables and Impact

-After assessing current models and what Ananda has used thus far, students will provide recommendations in a publishable paper and presentation to Ananda and its network of stakeholders including the Inter-American Development Bank and Bank of America-Merrill Lynch.
-Recommendations will encompass next steps for implementing an effective business accelerator program.
-The business accelerator, in turn, will address the financial and non-financial challenges and opportunities that women entrepreneurs encounter.
-It will also provide a comprehensive toolkit to support plant-based enterprises in Mexico.
-Ananda will use the final product to implement a business accelerator program in 2020 tailored specifically to the needs of Mexican women entrepreneurs, especially in the environmentally friendly food industries.
+After assessing current models and what Ananda has used thus far, students provided recommendations in a published paper and presentation to Ananda and its network of stakeholders including the Inter-American Development Bank and Bank of America-Merrill Lynch.
+Recommendations encompassed next steps for implementing an effective business accelerator program.
+The business accelerator, in turn, addresses the financial and non-financial challenges and opportunities that women entrepreneurs encounter.
+It also provides a comprehensive toolkit to support plant-based enterprises in Mexico.
+Ananda is using the final product to implement a business accelerator program tailored specifically to the needs of Mexican women entrepreneurs, especially in the environmentally friendly food industries.

 The Harvard University Kennedy School team offers recommendations to Mexico-based social investment fund, The Ananda Group, to increase gender and technology inclusion to support entrepreneurs within the plant-based industry.
 These interventions include increasing investment towards gender-specific programming to promote scalability and growth for women-owned businesses, developing partnerships with leading academic institutions to promote technological development, and creating plant-based networks and associations within Mexico to impact individual businesses as well as the broader ecosystem.
 Based on these recommendations, the Ananda Group will be implementing a business accelerator in the coming year.